xuanhiep-dev/xuanhiep-dev/README.md

 # Hi 👋 My name is Duong Xuan Hiep

-AI Specialist with practical experience in building Visual Question Answering (VQA) systems, OCR pipelines, retrieval-augmented generation (RAG), and news recommendation for Vietnamese language tasks.
-I focus on training deep learning models for NLP and computer vision to solve real-world problems reliably.
+AI Specialist experienced in building VQA systems, Optical Character Recognition (OCR), RAG, and news recommendation for Vietnamese tasks, focusing on deep learning for NLP and computer vision to solve real-world problems.

 - 🌍 I'm based in Viet Nam
 - 🎓 Studied at University of Information Technology, Ho Chi Minh City (UIT)